Skip to main content

 The compound effect of eliminating no-shows extends far beyond the immediate recovered revenue.
 Each successfully completed appointment generates post-service opportunities including maintenance plan enrollments, referral requests, and positive online reviews that drive future organic growth.

-The psychology behind appointment no-shows reveals that most no-shows are not intentional.
 Research shows that 65% of no-shows occur because the customer simply forgot about the appointment.
-Another 20% result from scheduling conflicts that arose after the booking.
-Only 15% are deliberate cancellations where the customer decided not to proceed.
+Another 20% result from scheduling conflicts that arose after booking.
+Only 15% are deliberate cancellations.
 This means that 85% of no-shows are preventable through effective reminder systems and easy rescheduling options.
-The automated reminder sequence addresses each cause systematically.

 Keep reading: